DataONEorg/Education/contribute/bestpractice.md

 ### How is the Data Management Skillbuilding Hub website created?
 ---
 ---
-The educational resources that exist in DataONE's GitHub repository are rendered into the Data Management Skillbuilding Hub webpage using Jekyll.
-When sharing presentations, slides themselves are rendered using remarkjs.
-The rendering is done using GitHub pages, which builds the site from the master branch.
+The educational resources that exist in DataONE's GitHub repository are rendered into the Data Management Skillbuilding Hub webpage using <a href="https://jekyllrb.com/" target="_blank" junk="_">Jekyll</a>.
+When sharing presentations, slides themselves are rendered using <a href="https://github.com/gnab/remark" target="_blank" junk="_">remarkjs</a>.
+The rendering is done using <a href="https://pages.github.com/" target="_blank" junk="_">GitHub pages</a>, which builds the site from the master branch.
 You can build the site locally with jekyll serve -w, and it will be available at http://localhost:4000 for you to review.

 The stylesheets are defined in resources/styles, and rendered to resources/dataone.css using lessc (just type make from the root).